KevinWMatthews/blog_jekyll/_drafts/concurrency-in-cxx-futures-and-promises.md

 ## Background

-As of C++11, futures and promises are part of the C++ standard library.
-TODO are all features present?
-Header file `<future>`.

 Futures and promises provide unidirectional, one-time, lock-free information exchange from one thread to another.
 The developer can focus on the information that will be shared and can trust that the system will transfer the data safely.

 Information is shared using a pair of objects:

   * promise
   * future

 The two objects are intertwined.
 The promise knows how to send information to the future, and the future knows how to receive data from the promise.
 If the promise hasn't sent data, the future will wait.
-If the future isn't ready to receive data, the promise will wait, ensuring that data is sent.
+If the future isn't ready to receive data, the promise will wait.
-"The system" knows how to transfer information safely between the two *even across threads*.
+In any case "the system" will ensure that information is transferred safely, *even across threads*.

 A promise is meant to be used only once.
 Each promise is associated with a single future, but it is possible to create a [shared_future](https://en.cppreference.com/w/cpp/thread/shared_future) using [share()](https://en.cppreference.com/w/cpp/thread/future/share).

+Futures and promises were implemented in C++11 in the standard library header file `<future>`.

 ## Syntax

 Let's consider a specific case: a parent thread wants to perform an expensive operation without immediately blocking.
-One solution is for the parent to spawn a worker thread and check for a response later.
+One solution, adopted here, is for the parent thread to spawn a worker thread and check for a response later.

-Futures and promises allow this to be done safely.
+Futures and promises allow this to be done safely without the need to directly create, manipulate, and protect shared state.

 As the parent thread spawns a worker thread, it passes the worker thread a promise.
+The parent thread gives ownership of the promise to the worker thread and keeps ownership of the future.
-The parent thread keeps ownership of the future and uses it to wait for data from the worker's promise.
+The parent thread uses the future to wait for data from the worker's promise.
-The worker thread takes ownership of the promise and uses it to send data (or an excpetion) back to the parent's future.
+The worker thread uses the promise to send data (or an excpetion) back to the parent's future.

+### Create promise

 Here is an example of creating a promise:

-### Create promise

 ```c++
 #include <future>